BeibeiIsFreshman/SAM-USOD/README.md

+# Prompt then Refine: Prompt-Free SAM-Enhanced Collaborative Learning Network for Detecting Salient Objects in Underwater Images

 Please criticize and correct me.
 I will reply to your message as soon as possible.

 The USOD10k training set can be downloaded from the publisher of USOD10k.
 “USOD10K: A New Benchmark Dataset for Underwater Salient Object Detection”